 No young person aged 16 or over whose legal status is "accommodated voluntarily" under s20(5) Children Act 1989 may be placed in secure accommodation.
 (See Section 3, Criteria for Admission to Secure Accommodation)

 Only the local authority who is looking after the young person may apply for an order (Regulation 8).

 2. Principles Underpinning the Use of Secure Accommodation

 All placements must be in line with the welfare principles outlined in the Children Act 1989, including equal opportunities issues.

 Acceptance of these basic principles means that the number of occasions that discretionary use is made of secure accommodation will be extremely small.
-Discretionary usage is restricted to those situations where it is intended to seek authorisation to apply for an order and authorisation for such usage will be through the panel system, subject to approval by the Director or their nominee.
+Discretionary usage is restricted to those situations where it is intended to seek authorisation to apply for an order but where there is an immediate safeguarding reason for the young person to be secured immediately and in advance of a court hearing.
+Authorisation for such usage will be through the panel system, subject to approval by the Director of Children’s Services or their nominee.